harshsinha03/harshsinha03/README.md

 ### Hello Everyone 👋 I am [Harsh](https://harshsinha03.github.io)

-😄 Pronouns: he/his/him
+About me💿 -
+* I love reading.📚
+* I am a freshman pursuing my Bachelors in Computer Science & Engineering.💻

+What am i doing these days? - I’m currently working on open source, improving myself🤓 😄 Pronouns: he/his/him
 <!--
 **harshsinha03/harshsinha03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.